 The course covers the Water Supply (Water Fittings) Regulations 1999 (England & Wales), the Water Supply (Water Fittings)(Scotland) Byelaws 2014 and The Water Supply (Water Fittings) Regulations (Northern Ireland) 2009.
 It meets the requirements of WRAS (the Water Regulations Advisory Scheme) of which the majority of the UK water companies are members.

 The manual covers the whole of the UK within one manual.

 Trainees will need to have some knowledge of plumbing and the water industry.

-Certification of this course will go towards some of the entry requirements of meeting the criteria to join a competent person scheme e.g. (APHC, WRAS, Ciphe, WaterSafe) where a recognised plumbing qualification may be needed.
+Certification of this course will go towards some of the entry requirements of meeting the criteria to join a competent person scheme e.g. (APHC) where a recognised plumbing qualification may be needed.

-Water Regulations/Byelaws certificates have no expiry date applied.
+The Water Regulations/Byelaws certificate has no expiry date applied.

 The course is for anyone requiring an understanding of water regulations/water byelaws.
 In particular those wishing to become approved plumbers/contractors.
-Successful candidates are encouraged to join the WIAPS – the Water Industry’s Approved Plumbers Scheme.
+Successful candidates are encouraged to join an approved plumbers/contractors scheme, such as those managed by SNIPEF, APHC, CIPHE, WIAPS, and the regional water utility companies.
 This enables them to issue a certificate of completion to both the householder and water company.

-Both manuals consist of twelve modules, an introduction and a glossary.
-A video overview of the Regulations in relation to the BPEC Water Regulations training manual is available via our website.
-The very comprehensive course starts with intensive training in the 12 modules, followed by the completion of three assessments.
-There are no practical elements – all training is theoretical.
-Candidates must successfully pass all three assessments to gain the WRAS/BPEC Water Regulations/Byelaws certificate.
+The manual consists of 19 Learning Outcomes, an introduction and a glossary.
+The very comprehensive course starts with intensive training in the 19 modules, followed by the completion of the assessments.
+There are no practical elements, all training is theoretical.
+Candidates must successfully pass all the assessments to gain the BPEC Water Regulations/Byelaws certificate.